-Pressure cooker mashed potatoes in your Instant Pot, Crockpot Express or Ninja Foodi air fryer.
+Pressure cooker mashed potatoes in your Instant Pot, Crockpot Express or Ninja Foodi.
 The easiest way to create this classic buttery side dish for Thanksgiving or year round!

 You know a holiday meal isn’t complete without mashed potatoes!
 It’s probably the most well known side dish for Thanksgiving, Christmas and Easter, but great year round too.
 They’re really easy to make, inexpensive, and when loaded up they’re full of flavor!
-I love finding easy and quick ways to make my favorite dishes so once I got my Instant Pot I went about creating some of the most amazing 6 minute pressure cooker mashed potatoes.
-It’s one of our favorite side dish Instant Pot recipes. 😉 (originally published 3/17)
+I love finding easy and quick ways to make my favorite dishes so once I got my Instant Pot I went about creating some of the most amazing 6 minute electric pressure cooker mashed potatoes.
+It’s one of our favorite side dish Instant Pot recipes. 😉 (originally published 3/17, affiliate links present)

 - If you’re new to pressure cookers, or the well known Instant Pot I’d highly recommend one. if you’re a busy mom like myself you seriously can cook an entire dinner in about 15 minutes!

 This pressure cooker mashed potatoes recipe has been a lifesaver in our house because it’s our favorite side dish, and instead of tending to the stove this gives me a lot more time to enjoy dinner myself and minimize the cleanup.